Jake's Booty Call

+Jake's Booty Call (also known as National Lampoon Presents Jake's Booty Call) is a 2003 American animated adventure sex comedy film written and co-directed by Romp.com founder Eric Eisner.

+Background

 Booty Call is a series of 33 multiplot Flash animation games created by Julian Max Metter, and originally hosted at Romp.com.
 In these games the player has to follow the main character, Jake, around and help him on his mission to have sex with various women he sees.
-Usually the aim is to get him to have sex with one woman; however, a few episodes require more than one to complete.
-The series was later adapted into a feature film titled Jake's Booty Call, written and co-directed by Romp.com founder Eric Eisner.
+Usually, the aim is to get him to have sex with one woman; however, a few episodes require more than one to complete.